Bweber0007/CS370_Current_Emerging_Trends/README.md

 # CS370_Current_Emerging_Trends
-In this course, we discussed artificial intelligence and created a program utilizing reinforcement learning in the form a DQN.
+In this course, we discussed artificial intelligence and created a program utilizing reinforcement learning in the form of a DQN.